d21matbo/mobileapp-programming-networking/README.md

 - [x] Create a RecyclerView.Adapter and a RecyclerView.ViewHolder

-Added 'MountainAdapter.java' with an internal 'MountainAdapterViewHolder' class.
-The adapter has a private arraylist that holds objects of the class 'Mountain'.
+Added `MountainAdapter.java` with an internal `MountainAdapterViewHolder` class.
+The adapter has a ArrayList that holds objects of the class `Mountain`.

 - [x] Use getJson() to download your json data by changing the JSON_URL and write code in onPostExecute().